 If, however, it fails to sell in 30 days, Gone will give you two options: to either lower your price or take back your item.
 The only downside to this app is that it the app is responsible for determining the cost of your product.
 The gone app is currently available on iOS devices only.

 5Miles is a location-based app for selling stuff in your neighborhood.
 The app lets you unload your things within 5 miles of your current location.

 To use the app, you need to write a detailed description of the item, upload quality photos, and wait for the offers to start pouring in.
 Unlike other apps in this list, you don’t have to download the app to put your items up for sale; you can do it online.

 You can get paid in cash or have the proceeds wired to your bank account.
 Once the buyer confirms receiving the product, the company releases the money to you.

 5Miles allows you to verify your account with your phone number, email address or Facebook.
 One downside about 5Miles is the annoying promotion notifications.

 Tips and precautionary measures to take to avoid getting ripped off:

 There you go, that is our complete list of the best apps like LetGo to sell stuff.
 All the discussed apps are easy to use, and most of them are free to download.
-The next time you are thinking about disposing of an unwanted item and making some extra cash, consider any of the above apps.
+The next time you are thinking about disposing of an unwanted item and making some extra cash, consider any of the apps similar to Letgo listed above.